 Since moving to Perth in 2005, Jeff has expanded beyond retail into an array of industries, with a balance between for profit and mission-focused organisations.
-Social organisations include Nulsen, Foundation Housing, Lotterywest, The Anglican Church, Anglicare, St. Bart's, Wungening Aboriginal Corporation boards on the above topics.
-Jeff is active on boards, having chaired two companies, including Kitchen Warehouse, a national retailer.
+Social organisations include Nulsen, Foundation Housing, Lotterywest, The Anglican Church, Anglicare, St. Bart's, Wungening Aboriginal Corporation including Kitchen Warehouse, a national retailer.